 The laser beam penetrates through the upper layer of the skin and is absorbed by the color particles of the tattoo.
 As the high-energy laser pulses of these devices last only a few nanoseconds, they are absorbed by the pigment particles selectively without causing any coincident thermal damage to the surrounding tissue.
 The ink particles are fragmented by the laser irradiation and the broken-down ink are removed by the body’s own lymph system.

 The distance holder of the laser handpiece is placed onto the skin.
 After the laser is activated via the foot switch, a light impulse is sent, which results in a gentle prickling sensation.
 The areas to be treated are then moved over with the handpiece of the laser.
 Immediately following the treatment, the treated area presents the so-called “popcorn effect”, appearing white and displaying blisters.
 Following the treatment, a redness of the skin, strong sensations of warmth or wheals may occur.
 After a few hours, the treated areas might darken and a small crust may form.
 This disappears within a few days.

 Cool the treated skin for as long as it is comfortable for you.
 If crusts form, leave them alone.
 Protect treated areas from sunlight or intensive light (tanning salons) for at least six weeks – use suntan cream (SPF 20-50) if you stay outside longer.
-If skin changes occur that are not named above, contact your doctor immediately.

 No medical treatment is completely risk-free.
 Normally, laser-treatment is very low-risk.
 Lightening of the skin or hyper-pigmentation may temporarily occur.
-In any case, all these effects are reversible and will disappear within a few weeks or months.